chrplr/PCBS/docs/software-installation.rst

 - a version control system: *Git*
 - the statistical programming language: *R*
 - its integrated development environment: *R Studio*
-- Various python packages, including *expyriment*,
+- various python packages, including *expyriment*,
 - the *Psychtoolbox-3* for vision and neural sciences.

 Warnings: